 in any other case within 5 Supply Point Systems Business Days after completion of the Meter Installation Works.

-If in relation to any Registered User, the Pipeline Operator has not complied with the requirements in Clause 7.3 within 14 Supply Point Systems Business Days after in the case of the Clause 7.3(a) the first Supply Point Registration Date following completion of the Meter Installation Works and in the case of Clause 7.3(b) completion of the Meter Installation Works in respect of a Supply Meter Point, the Registered User will return the details of any assets contained within the Meter Fit Report that are outwith 14 Supply Point Systems Business Days, to the Pipeline Operator as rejected within 5 Supply Point Systems Business Days of receipt
+If in relation to any Registered User, the Pipeline Operator has not complied with the requirements in Clause 7.3 within 14 Supply Point Systems Business Days after in the case of the Clause 7.3(a) the first Supply Point Registration Date following completion of the Meter Installation Works and in the case of Clause 7.3(b) completion of the Meter Installation Works in respect of a Supply Meter Point, the Registered User will return the details of any assets contained within the Meter Fit Report that are outwith 14 Supply Point Systems Business Days, to the Pipeline Operator as rejected within 5 Supply Point Systems Business Days of receipt.

-The Pipeline Operator will respond to the Registered user within 10 Supply Point Systems Business Days of receipt of any asset rejected within the Meter Fit Report and will:
+The Pipeline Operator will respond to the Registered User within 10 Supply Point Systems Business Days of receipt of any asset rejected within the Meter Fit Report and will:

 provide an actual Meter Reading (at no cost to the Registered User) with a revised Meter Fit Report, the Meter Reading having been obtained no more than 5 Business Days prior to the provision of the Meter Fit Report; and